 Some studies suggest that frequent monitoring is not always helpful for people with type 2 diabetes.
 But that research is still being debated.
 Your doctor or diabetes educator can help you determine how often and when you should be testing.

 - Medication: Some classes of oral drugs can cause hypoglycemia or low blood sugar, so you may need to test more often.
-"Generally, anyone who takes insulin should test several times a day as well as individuals who take INVALID ARTICLE ID or meglitinides," says Nadine Uplinger, a spokesperson for the American Association of Diabetes Educators and director of the Gutman Diabetes Institute at the Albert Einstein Healthcare Network in Philadelphia.
+"Generally, anyone who takes insulin should test several times a day as well as individuals who take sulfonylureas or meglitinides," says Nadine Uplinger, a spokesperson for the American Association of Diabetes Educators and director of the Gutman Diabetes Institute at the Albert Einstein Healthcare Network in Philadelphia.

 - Changes: If you've just been diagnosed with diabetes, started on a new medication, added a new type of food, or recently changed some other factor (for example, you have gained or lost weight, or are exercising more or less often), then you should test more frequently.
 "Individuals who are changing their treatment regimen should test several times a day," Uplinger says.